10 Ways to reduce the indoor air pollution | Turmerry

 We recommend working on replacing your bedding first to improve your sleep quality as well as your air quality.

-There are a variety of options when it comes to pillow and mattress filling like down, wool, buckwheat, latex, organic cotton fiber and more.
-Replacing all of them may be expensive so work on the ones you and your family sleep on at first and then work on the guest beds and furniture.
+There are a variety of options when it comes to pillow and mattress filling, like down, wool, buckwheat, latex, organic cotton fiber, and more.
+Replacing all of them may be expensive, so work on the ones you and your family sleep on first, and then work on the guest beds and furniture.

-Vinegar when mixed with essential oil in small quantities works equally well on just about any cleaning job.
-Never use vinegar on stone, ceramics, computer screens—and please never ever mix vinegar with bleach.
+Vinegar, when mixed with essential oil in small quantities, works equally well on just about any cleaning job.
+Never use vinegar on stone, ceramics, or computer screens.
+And please never ever mix vinegar with bleach.

-We also request you to provide these natural cleaning options to your cleaning service people in consideration for their health along with yours.
+We also request that you provide these natural cleaning options to your cleaning service personnel in consideration for their health as well as yours.

-There are many high quality air purifiers available in the market that will remove a wide range of airborne particles, chemicals, and odors.
+There are many high-quality air purifiers available on the market that will remove a wide range of airborne particles, chemicals, and odors.
 Investing in one like this that can last for decades is a wonderful health option for you and your family.

 If you think air purifiers like Dyson or Austin are expensive, consider growing indoor plants.
 Plants such as florists, chrysanthemums, peace lilies, and spider plants are known to purify air.